Do you have a moment for an interview?

 Insights

-So why do we do it?
+But why do we do it then?

-Because that is how we were taught.
-The Big 4 raised an entire generation of auditors on the idea that an audit without an interview is not a real audit.
+So why do we still do it?
+Because that's how we were taught.
+The Big 4 raised an entire generation of auditors on the idea that an audit without an interview isn't a real audit.
 The interview is the ritual.
-You schedule it, you turn up in pairs (because otherwise you might miss something, right?), you ask questions you already know the answer to, you write everything down, and then the real work begins: reviewing, correcting, sending it over, getting it validated, receiving comments, amending, sending it again, getting it validated again.
-For a single finding you could also have obtained by simply looking in the system.
+You schedule it, you turn up in pairs (because otherwise you'll miss something, right?), you ask questions you already know the answer to, you write everything down, and then the real work begins: reviewing, correcting, sending it out, having it validated, receiving comments, adjusting, sending again, having it validated again.
+For one finding you could have got by simply looking in the system.

 The trap of "background" and "root causes"